acdcjavier/checksum-lengh-compress-FLAC/README.md

 # checksum-lengh-compress-FLAC
-add checksum st5, total duration lengh and compress for flac files
+Add checksum st5, total duration lengh and compress for flac files

 This script is ideal for your album lossless FLAC files

 Before running the script, you must first install shntool, flac, exiftool and lz4

-sudo apt-get install shntool
+'sudo apt-get install shntool'

-sudo apt-get install flac
+'sudo apt-get install flac'

-sudo apt-get install exiftool
+'sudo apt-get install exiftool'

-sudo apt-get install lz4
+'sudo apt-get install lz4'

 The script file should be inside the folder where all your lossless audio folders are located.
 To run the script you just have to run it like this in the terminal.